Shipeasy

 return <AnalyticsV1 />;

 In the dashboard, write the targeting rule against an attribute you actually maintain — e.g. account.tier IN ['beta'] — and set rollout to 100%.
 Adding a customer to the beta becomes "set their tier to beta in your own database" (which you probably already have a workflow for) rather than "redeploy with a new array literal."
-When you graduate the feature, drop the gate; don't leave it sitting at 100% forever as dead conditional.
+When you graduate the feature, drop the feature flag; don't leave it sitting at 100% forever as dead conditional.

 Tune search ranking weights